awslabs/amazon-eks-ami/README.md

 ## ⚖️ License Summary

-This sample code is made available under a modified MIT license.
+This sample code is made available under a MIT-0 license.
 See the LICENSE file.

+Although this repository is released under the MIT license, when using Nvidia accelerated AMIs you agree to the NVIDIA Cloud End User License Agreement: https://s3.amazonaws.com/EULA/NVidiaEULAforAWS.pdf.

+Although this repository is released under the MIT license, Nvidia accelerated AMIs
+use the third party [open-gpu-kernel-modules](https://github.com/NVIDIA/open-gpu-kernel-modules).
+The open-gpu-kernel-modules project's licensing includes the dual MIT/GPLv2 license.

+Although this repository is released under the MIT license, Nvidia accelerated AMIs
+use the third party [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
+The nvidia-container-toolkit project's licensing includes the Apache-2.0 license.

+Although this repository is released under the MIT license, Neuron accelerated AMIs
+use the third party [Neuron Driver](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/release-notes/runtime/aws-neuronx-dkms/index.html).
+The Neuron Driver project's licensing includes the GPLv2 license.

+Although this repository is released under the MIT license, accelerated AMIs
+use the third party [Elastic Fabric Adapter Driver](https://github.com/amzn/amzn-drivers/tree/master/kernel/linux/efa).
+The Elastic Fabric Adapter Driver project's licensing includes the GPLv2 license.